w446108264/StickyHeaderViewPager/README.md

 You can [download a sample APK](https://github.com/w446108264/StickyHeaderViewPager/raw/master/output/simple.apk)

-# Gradle Dependency

---

 # Usage

-simple to your proejct

 ### Layout

 howerver, `StickHeaderViewPager` must have two childViews,frist childView will scroll with viewpager,second will tick on the top.